ozean12/billie-shop-plugin-sdk/README.md

 $requestModel->setValidateOnSet(false);
 ```

-The model got validate at least by the request service, to make sure, that all data has been provided and you will got
+The model got validate at least by the request service, to make sure that all data has been provided, and you will get
 no validation exception through the gateway.

 #### Response models

 Every response model is set to be read-only.

 You can not set any fields on this model.
-You will get an `BadMethodCallException`.
+You will get a `BadMethodCallException`.

 ### Requests